Geeksltd/Programming.Tips/docs/Methods.md

 #### Params Array Arguments

-&nbsp;&nbsp; Sometimes we want to pass a varying number of arguments into a function.
+Sometimes we want to pass a varying number of arguments into a function.
 Consider, for example, the String.format method:

 ```c#
 string.Format("{0} worked {1:F2} hours.", name, hours);